amandavisconti/infinite-ulysses-dissertation/Annotation Sidebar Work/README.md

 infinite-ulysses-public
 =======================

-Public repo for code related to the Infinite Ulysses participatory digital edition.
+Code status: not ready for use by others

+In-progress custom module code and changes to Annotator.js to implement annotation sidebar with social rankings.